Ashinaga Fully-funded Undergraduate Scholarships for Orphans from Francophone African Countries 2018

 - Be committed to returning to Sub-Saharan Africa once they have finished their studies abroad

-Number of Scholarships: 20
+Number of Scholarships: up to 20

 Value of Scholarship: The Ashinaga (100-Year Vision) Scholarship provides a full scholarship that covers the cost of tuition, accommodation (during the terms and vacation), insurance, flight, and provides monthly stipend which covers food and necessary academic costs.